 Retreat to exquisite lodges blending luxury with Bhutanese warmth, complete with spa rituals and soul-stirring views.

-The undulating terrain also makes Bhutan a wonderful destination for soft-adventures, including trekking, mountain biking and fishing.
+The undulating terrain also makes Bhutan a wonderful destination for adventure, including trekking, mountain biking and fishing.
 While naturally majestic, much of Bhutan’s charm owes itself to a population whose pride, Buddhist faith and values rooted in tradition have combined to create a national character unlike anywhere else in the world.
-This, after all, is a country where development is measured not in economic growth but in Gross National Happiness, a term first coined by Bhutan's Dragon King in 1972.
+This, after all, is a country where development is measured not in economic growth but in Gross National Happiness, a term first coined by Bhutan’s Dragon King in 1972.

 Perched on a forested hillside overlooking the Paro Valley, COMO Uma Paro offers a serene gateway to Bhutan’s spiritual heartland.
 With elegant villas, holistic wellness, expert guides and nourishing cuisine, it’s a perfect blend of Himalayan culture and contemporary luxury.